mahsasheikh/M01-tool/User Manual.md

 ### **Introduction**

-HybGen offers the ability to calculate various molecular descriptors using the **RDKit** module.
+M01 tool offers the ability to calculate various molecular descriptors using the **RDKit** module.
 These descriptors provide insights into the chemical properties of molecules and their potential drug-likeness.
-Below is a list of the descriptors calculated by HybGen, along with simple explanations of each:
+Below is a list of the descriptors calculated by M01 tool, along with simple explanations of each:

 ### **Available Descriptors:**